St Augustine's C of E School

 • The School Improvement Plan identifies the key priorities for the staff and governors to work on each year.
 The key issues for the plan are decided by staff and governors at the end of the school year.
 Governors monitor progress through regular visits to the school and reports from school leaders to ensure the improvements take place.
 Some of the improvements as a result of this year’s plan include:

 • The Schools Financial Value Standard document is a tool which helps the governing body to manage the school’s budget wisely and properly.
-It contains 30 questions which the Resources Committee reviews with senior staff.
+It contains 29 questions which the Resources Committee reviews with senior staff.
 The school is compliant in this area.
-Through careful management of the budget, St Augustine’s School remains in a stable financial position.
-This year saw a number of improvements to the fabric of the school including new furniture in Willow Class, replacement canopy over the hall exit, repairs to emergency lighting, additional glass wipe boards, bank of new iPads, new entry/sign in system installation, new laptops and a charging station in Key Stage 2 and installation of a new telephone system.
+Through careful management of the budget, St Augustine’s School remains in a stable financial position and this has enabled us to be able to retain both an inclusion assistant and additional teaching assistant, ensuring continued support for pupils with special educational needs and disabilities.
+This year also saw a number of improvements to the fabric of the school including new sports equipment and construction of a new group room at the front of the building.

 We remain extremely proud of the determination and commitment of both staff and parents in the St Augustine’s community to keep our children happy, healthy and learning.